With community-led development, we work within five guiding principles developed by Inspiring Communities:

-- shared local visions or goals drive action and change
+- Grow from shared local visions

-- building diverse and collaborative local leadership
+- Grow collaborative local leadership

 “Successful communities recognise that the future is something they can build for themselves.
 They take the time to develop a vision of the future they want, and then use a process that helps them to achieve their goals.